-41. NEW STANDARDS AND INTERPRETATIONS
+41 NEW STANDARDS AND INTERPRETATIONS

-41.1.
-New, amended and revised standards adopted during FY2021
+41.1 New, amended and revised standards adopted during FY2021

-Standard Key requirements Definition of materiality - amendments to IAS 1 and IAS 8 The IASB has made amendments to IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors which: • use a consistent definition of materiality throughout IFRS and the Conceptual Framework for Financial Reporting, • clarify when information is material and incorporate some of the guidance in IAS 1 about immaterial information.
-In particular, the amendments clarify: • That the reference to obscuring information addresses situations in which the effect is similar to omitting or misstating that information, and that an entity assesses materiality in the context of the financial statements as a whole. • The meaning of "primary users of general purpose financial statements", by defining them as "existing and potential investors, lenders and other creditors" that must rely on general purpose financial statements for much of the financial information they need.
+Standard Key requirements Definition of materiality - amendments to IAS 1 and IAS 8 The IASB has made amendments to IAS 1: Presentation of Financial Statements and IAS 8:Accounting Policies: Changes in Accounting Estimates and Errors which: Use a consistent definition of materiality throughout IFRS and the Conceptual Framework for Financial Reporting; Clarify when information is material and incorporate some of the guidance in IAS 1 about immaterial information.
+In particular, the amendments clarify: ■ That the reference to obscuring information addresses situations in which the effect is similar to omitting or misstating that information, and that an entity assesses materiality in the context of the financial statements as a whole. ■ The meaning of "primary users of general purpose financial statements", by defining them as "existing and potential investors, lenders and other creditors" that must rely on general purpose financial statements for much of the financial information they need.
 Revised Conceptual Framework for Financial Reporting The IASB has issued a revised Conceptual Framework which will be used in standard setting decisions with immediate effect.
-Key changes include: Increasing the prominence of stewardship in the objective of financial reporting.
-Reinstating prudence as a component of neutrality.
-Defining a reporting entity, which may be a legal entity, or a portion of an entity.
-Revising the definitions of an asset and a liability.
-Removing the probability threshold for recognition and adding guidance on derecognition.
-Adding guidance on different measurement basis.
-Stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in OCI should be recycled where this enhances the relevance or faithful representation of the financial statements.
+Key changes include: Increasing the prominence of stewardship in the objective of financial reporting; Reinstating prudence as a component of neutrality; Defining a reporting entity, which may be a legal entity, or a portion of an entity; Revising the definitions of an asset and a liability; Removing the probability threshold for recognition and adding guidance on derecognition; Adding guidance on different measurement basis; and Stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
+No changes were made to any of the current accounting standards.